richardhaslam/frackit/README.md

              PATH_SUFFIXES lib ${OCC_SYS_NAME}/lib ${OCC_SYS_NAME}/vc8/lib)
 ```

-you can define HINTS to your installation of [OpenCascade][2].
-Once cmake finished
+you can define HINTS for cmake to find your installation folder of [OpenCascade][2].
-successfully, you could now compile the class documentation:
+Once cmake finished successfully, you could now compile the class documentation:

 ```sh
 make doc_doxygen
 ```

-and open it using a web browser, for example [chrome][9]:
+and open it using a web browser, for example _chrome_:

 ```sh
 google-chrome doc/doxygen/html/index.html